waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Counters:** To talk to someone behind a counter, stand in front of the counter tile and face it.
 - **Input Hygiene:** NEVER mix directional buttons with A/B/Start/Select in a single turn when precision is required (e.g., interacting with objects).
 - **Vending Machines:** Lemonade (350) is the best value for HP restoration (80 HP).
+- **Shutter Baseline:** Always re-verify shutter states visually after every switch flip, even if you think you know the baseline.
+Earlier assumption about (10, 6) being WALL at baseline was incorrect.

 ## Pokemon Type Effectiveness
 - Rock/Ground -> Poison: Super Effective (GNEISS vs Koffing)